psytz123/beverly_knits_erp_v2/erp-wrapper/README.md

+`GET`

 # eFab ERP Wrapper Service

-A FastAPI-based proxy service that handles authentication and session management for the eFab ERP API.
+A FastAPI-based proxy service that handles authentication and session management for the eFab ERP API, now integrated with Beverly Knits ERP v2 for API-only data access.

 ## Features